BF-FrontEnd-class-2024/group2-loruki-rebuild/planning/backlog.md

 ## Must-Haves

-> these are necessary for basic usability
+- [ ] As a user I want to see the `logo` and `navigation links` so that I can go to the different parts of the page.

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user I want to see the `title` and `description` and the `form` so that I can understand easily what the website is about.

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- [ ] As a user I want to see different containers that includes different info, logos about the website.

+- [ ] As a user I want to see at the end of the page a `footer` with some links to `social medias` so I can easily go to my favorite page.

 ## Should-Haves

-> these will complete the user experience, but are not necessary

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_